Azure-Samples/MachineLearningSamples-SentimentAnalysis/docs/SentimentAnalysisModelingKeras.md

 ## 9. Without dprep

-The csv file can also be read using pandas into a dataframe df as shown below and not via dprep:
+The reviews csv file can also be read using pandas into a dataframe df as shown below and not via dprep:

 ```
 def read_reviews_from_csv(dataset):